 7. Include all regions in your submission

 Similarly, our editors also prefer books that are available across multiple regions.
-We have separate lists for the United States, United Kingdom, Canada, and India, with plans to expand to even more regions, and the more readers worldwide who can access to your book deal, the more favorable your submission.
+We have separate lists for the United States, United Kingdom, Canada, and Australia, and the more readers worldwide who can access to your book deal, the more favorable your submission.

 We always recommend our partners make their books available wherever readers might want to purchase them, whether it’s different retailers or different regions.
 This is a good practice that goes beyond submitting your book for a BookBub Featured Deal.
 The more retailers and regions your book is available in, the stronger your foundation for consistent, long-term sales.